rsaenzi/Architectural-Pattern-DBAV/README.md

 # MultiGraph Architecture Pattern

+### Note:
+This proposal is under development, I will inform when is ready for use by third-party devs...

 ### Main Goal
 Explore, investigate, design, test and develop an experimental Software Architecture Pattern that I named **MultiGraph**, and make it suitable for any mobile development.